9–10 December 2021, Zoom

 Where to draw the boundaries of the Middle East and Middle Eastern studies?
 Scholars focusing on this region are bound together by their interest in the languages, cultures, religions, history, and politics of the Middle East – not by a shared method or theoretical framework.

 Due to the recently severed COVID-19 situation in Finland and the regulations of University of Helsinki, the colloquium will be organised in a remote format.
-This means that all the panels will be held virtually on Zoom.
-The keynote and plenary will be streamed.
+This means that all the panels and the keynote will be held virtually on Zoom.
+The plenary will be streamed from Think Corner.

 See the updated programme here.